05 Feb Milan Fashion Week Guide February 2019

 For a full list of events and schedule see here.

-Alberto Zambelli is set to kick off Milan Fashion Week at 9.30 on September 19th, followed by Albino Teodoro.
-Finishing at 20.00, this day features well known designers such as Alberta Ferretti and No21.
+Alberto Zambelli is set to kick off Milan Fashion Week at 10.00am on February 20th, followed by Ricostru.
+Finishing at 20.00, this day features well-known designers such as Gucci and Moncler.

-The 20th will bring to the stage Tiziano Guardini, Emporio Armani and the modern styles of Moschino; renowned for their impressive vibrant and iconic outfits we are waiting with baited breath as to what their collections may showcase.
+The 21st will bring to the stage Max Mara, Vivetta and, our personal favourite, the styles of Moschino; renowned for their impressive vibrant and iconic outfits we are waiting with bated breath as to what their collections may showcase.

-From Tod’s to Versace, the weekend is potentially going to be the busiest time of the Fashion Week with the Von Grüning Pret-a-Porter/Accessories show being featured at 20.00.
-This is a designer we personally love this year with the use of recycled leather and extremely wearable black on pink styles.
+From Roberto Cavalli to Antonio Marras, the weekend is potentially going to be the busiest time of the Fashion Week with the Giorgio Armani show being featured at 20.00 on Saturday.
+This is a designer we personally love this year.

-Salvatore Ferragamo starts the Sunday off followed by Simonetta Ravizza and ending with Missoni.
-Ending at 20.45 this day will be vibrant with contemporary touches.
-With Ravizza currently featuring the “welcome to the jungle” collection and Missoni focusing on sophisticated colours it will be interesting to see where they take their new collections.
+Angel Chen starts the Sunday off followed by Stella Jean and ending with Atsushi Nakashima.
+Ending at 18.00 this day will be vibrant with contemporary touches.
+With Stella Jean currently featuring collections of light colours, blues and whites, and patterned materials and Atsushi Nakashima focusing on modern geometrics it will be interesting to see where they take their new collections for fall and winter 2019.

 When in Milan: A between the shows guide